ivanoats/blog.ivanstorck.com/pages/articles/2016-03-23-how-to-use-exponents-in-purescript/index.md

 date: 2016-09-12
 layout: post
 tags: purescript, math, exponent, ^
+description: "I'm doing the exercises for [PureScript By Example](https://leanpub.com/purescript) and I needed to raise a number to a power. (*exponentiate: to use an exponent*).
+This was not obvious to me.
+A couple of hints:"
 ---
 I'm doing the exercises for [PureScript By Example](https://leanpub.com/purescript) and I needed to raise a number to a power. (*exponentiate: to use an exponent*).
 This was not obvious to me.
 A couple of hints: